-- (6) Such other information as may be required by the Board of Finance or the Board of Representatives216. - (j) Internal Audit.
-The Internal Audit function of the Office of Administration shall be managed by, shall report to and shall be responsible to the Director of Administration; provided, however, that copies of all reports of any internal auditor shall be provided to the Director of Administration, the President of the Board of Representatives and the Chairperson of the Board of Finance. - (k) Purchasing.
-In accordance with regulations to be prescribed by ordinance, the Office of Administration shall purchase and be responsible for the proper receipt of all articles, materials, supplies and insurance, including those related to capital projects, for all offices, departments, boards, commissions, authorities and agencies.
+([j] < k >) Purchasing.
+In accordance with regulations to be prescribed by [ordinance] < Ordinance , the Office of Administration shall purchase and be responsible for the proper receipt of all articles, materials, supplies and insurance, including those related to [capital projects] < Capital Projects , for all [offices, department, board, commission,] < Offices, Departments (including > authorities or agencies < ), Boards or Commissions >.
 The Office of Administration shall make all such purchases for the Board of Education in accordance with specifications submitted by the Superintendent of Schools.
-The Director of Administration may appoint an employee of the Office of Administration to act as the City Purchasing Agent and charge that person with the responsibility for carrying out the requirements of this provision and all purchasing ordinances.
+The Director of Administration may appoint an employee of the Office of Administration to act as the City Purchasing Agent and charge that person with the responsibility for carrying out the requirements of this provision and all purchasing [ordinances] < Ordinances >.